Creating a Stormwater Utility

 Obviously, this is an important issue - however, rather than starting with a rather arbitrary fee to get landowners to address storm water runoff, I feel it would be better to use city resources to do outreach to those generating the largest runoff and provide information and assistance on how to reduce it.
 Communicating a phased implementation of any fees gives our fellow Fairfax City residents time to participate as part of a solution, rather than feel blindsided by another tax with opaque fee structures and plans.

-RJKeenerUSA over 2 years ago
+RJKeenerUSA about 3 years ago

 The issue that I have with the Stormwater Tax and the standup of the utility is that the City already requires the homeowners where I live to maintain the stormwater drains.
 It is the only reason that the HOA exists and essentially forces the 6 homes that live on the cul-de-sac to have to administratively maintain an HOA to maintain the stormwater system for the 6 homes, plus the other homes surrounding the cul-de-sac that have runoff into our storm water system.
 So the additional tax that we are already paying as part of our real estate tax means that we (the 6 homeowners) are being taxed twice for the same service that everyone else is receiving and only taxed once.
 Shouldn't we (the 6 homeowners) be exempt from the additional stormwater tax that is already being collected?

-Spencer5577 over 2 years ago
+Spencer5577 about 3 years ago

 I believe that a tax on the percentage of nonpermeable area would be equitable.
 That is if the current cost of the storm water program is removed from the real estate base.
 My concern and that of many people is creep in the real estate assessment after the storm water tax is removed.
 I fear that current real estate price increases are going to result in a much higher assessments and therefore taxes unless the City becomes more conservative in its management.

-RDR over 2 years ago
+RDR about 3 years ago

 Other than tax for stormwater is there ANY proposals for the city to make more open areas for water drainage (gravel: in city parking lots, bike lanes, tear up low use sidewalks)?

-NotBornHere over 2 years ago
+NotBornHere about 3 years ago

 Just like any politician these city leaders want to tax us but exempt themselves.